MPL Association Conference: 2019 Key Insights and Takeaways

 “This session will offer attendees a fuller understanding of the underlying drivers of the industry’s financial condition,” Atchinson said.
 “If you are interested in the performance of the MPL industry, these are the particular metrics that are important to watch closely.”

 Wendy Chung, MD, Kennedy Family Professor of Pediatrics and Medicine at Columbia University, will discuss the MPL implications of precision medicine.
 With genetic and personalized therapies becoming more widely available, the average physician may be overwhelmed and challenged by the expectations of an ever-expanding knowledge base.
-Chung will help insurers understand and prepare for the necessary clinician and patient education, best practices and protocols to deal with potential exposures related to precision medicine.
+Chung will help insurers understand and prepare for the necessary clinician and patient education, best practices, and protocols to deal with potential exposures related to precision medicine.

-There will be a panel discussion on the lessons learned from high-profile, catastrophic MPL cases.
+There was a panel discussion on the lessons learned from high-profile, catastrophic MPL cases.
 The expert panel will explore the impact of high-profile cases and the ramifications of such cases for MPL carriers, offering examples that illustrate the consequences of these cases.
 In addition, panelists will deconstruct the key elements in these lawsuits, from their individual perspective, and offer suggestions for minimizing exposure from such cases in the future.

-The MPL Association is well known for its comprehensive collection of MPL insurance, patient safety and risk management as well as other healthcare-related information and its ability to provide valuable services to a broad diversity of entities, Atchinson said.
+The MPL Association is well known for its comprehensive collection of MPL insurance, patient safety, and risk management as well as other healthcare-related information and its ability to provide valuable services to a broad diversity of entities, Atchinson said.

 Comments (2)